patrickrobrecht/extended-evaluation-for-statify/readme.txt

 Please see [the changelog at GitHub](https://github.com/patrickrobrecht/extended-evaluation-for-statify/blob/master/CHANGELOG.md) for the details.

+= 2.6.1 =
+* Update tooltip library (switch to more recent fork)
+* Fix issues on WordPress multisite installations (set capabilities and links on the content page)
+* Code style improvements

 = 2.6.0 =
 * Bugfix: Loading of minified CSS/JS, and min.js.map files
 * Enhancement: tabs semantics improvements, as recommended since WordPress 5.2